secureoptions/threshold/README.md

  The above example will continually monitor TCP handshakes with *mydb.organization.org*.
 If this host fails to respond to 6 consecutive handshakes (-c) on TCP port 1433 (-P) then a tcpdump packet capture will run and export results to a wireshark readable file (-a).
 Note that setting the -P argument tells threshold to use TCP handshakes instead of pings

  __Example \#3)__ You noticed that when downloading content from your webserver to your workstation, it sometimes takes longer than expected.
-From your particular network it usually takes about 5 minutes to complete a 100MB, but lately this less frequently the case.
+From your particular network it usually takes about 5 minutes to complete a 100MB, but lately this is less frequently the case.
 You decided that running an iperf3 client on your workstation to a iperf3 server on the webserver may be most appropriate to determine raw throughput capabilities of your network the next time the issue occurs (credits: https://iperf.fr/iperf-download.php)

     sudo threshold -d http://mywebserver.com/some/100MBfile.zip -t 300 -b 10 -a "iperf3 -c mywebserver.com -time 300 --logfile iperf3-results.txt"

 The above will download a "100MBfile.zip" file from your webserver.
 The download must complete in 5min or 300 seconds (-t) or the iperf3 action will be taken (-a).
-Downloads will repeat in a loop every 10 seconds (-b).
+The interval between downloads is every 10 seconds (-b).

 Also, note that threshold will know that it should use downloads as monitor rather than ping and TCP handshakes since you have prefixed the host with *http://*, telling it that it's monitoring a webserver.